naclonts/personal-site-clj/resources/public/articles/bfs-in-clojure.md

-# Breadth First Search Algorithm in Clojure (Payloads Included!)
+# Breadth First Search Algorithm in Clojure

 Below is an implementation of a graph structure and breadth-first search (BFS) algorithm that allows each vertex or node to contain any payload you like -- a map, a string, whatever.